gaehlerm/SoftwareEngineering/README.md

 The car class is only delegating the `set_temperature` function call to the `air_conditioning`.
 And also, the `air_conditioning` does not have a temperature variable.
 It has only a temperature sensor that measures the temperature along with its possibility to change the temperature.

 This might be only one example, but there aren’t any other variables in the car where you can use a get or set call directly.
-It doesn’t improve the code if you write a set_air_conditioing function.
+It doesn’t improve the code if you write a `get_air_conditioing` function.

 I hope I managed to convince you not to write bare getter and setter functions to member variables.
 Especially not to all of them.

 ### Other points of consideration

 One of the few advantages a getter and setter function have compared to dealing with a raw member variable is tracking the value and access points of the variable.
-While this can easily be done in the debugger with getter and setter functions, it is almost impossible to do something similar for a variable.
+While this can easily be done in the debugger with getter and setter functions, it is almost impossible to do something similar for a plain variable.
 On the other hand, using a debugger is a strong sign that the code is bad and not covered well with unit tests.

+Generally I don't regard this reason as sufficient to write setter and getter functions.
 As I hope I don’t have to get to use a debugger at all, I omit writing getters and setters and work with the plain variable.

 ## Lose and strong coupling

-// is this section somehow redundant?

 You should have high cohesion within a class and low coupling between classes.
 This is a generally accepted rule for good class design.
 However, it is only true for some types of classes.
 Let me briefly explain.

 High cohesion means that one thing effects everything else.
 You have one or two class variables and most of the methods use them.
 This is high cohesion.
 From the code point of view, it makes sense to have all these methods together as they quite certainly do similar things.
 They use the same variables.
 The opposite is having many variables where each of them is only used by one or two methods.
 This class has low cohesion.
 It would be fairly easy to break it into pieces.
+A good class has high cohesion.

+### Worker classes

-Classes have low coupling if the number of interaction points between them is comparably low.
+Classes have low coupling if the number of interaction points between different classes is comparably low.
 Ideally, every class does its work and then hands it over to the next one, as in a rally race.
 The interface of every class would consist of only one function.
 High coupling on the other hand is like two (or many) classes playing ping-pong.
 They all have a big interface containing many functions and which call each other several times in a specific order.
 This quickly becomes terribly complex.
 The absolutely worst case is two classes calling each other recursively.
 I could hardly imagine any worse code than that!
 This is about the strongest coupling there is.
 Neither of the two classes can be changed without changing the other one as well.
 Such code is solid as a rock.

 I hope from this description you already understand that strong coupling makes the code very difficult to understand.
 Additionally, it also makes it brittle, which isn’t any better.
 It becomes increasingly hard to make any changes.
 Implementing new features will take a long time and fixing bugs is hard because it is not clear what each class is supposed to do exactly.
 Having strongly coupled code can become a nightmare.

+There always has to be some amount of coupling.
+Code cannot exist without it.
+But the amount of coupling between classes should be kept as low as possible.
+Additionally there are techniques to decouple your code.
+Writing an adapter between two classes for instance can give you more flexibility.

+### Inheritance

 This is one of the reasons why I recommend not to use inheritance.
 Inheritance is one of the strongest coupling we have available in software development.
-It obfuscates the code and getting rid of the inheritance at a later point can be almost impossible.
+The derived class inherits all the implementations of the base class functions.
+Vice versa, the behavior of the base class functions may change if some function calls get overridden by the derived class.
+Inheritance obfuscates the code and getting rid of it at a later point can be almost impossible.

+### Other class types

 Maybe you realized by now why this rule about high cohesion does not apply to all kind of classes.
 A pure data class has no cohesion at all.
 It takes no effort at all to split a data class.
 You may split it however you like.
 A delegating class has very little cohesion.
 Yet these classes are extremely valuable as they allow you to structure your code.
 This rule about cohesion mostly applies to worker classes, meanwhile data classes are a lose bunch of variables without any cohesion.
 They are grouped together solely because it makes the code easier to understand and deal with.